Wonder: a feeling of surprise mingled with admiration, caused by something beautiful, unexpected, unfamiliar or inexplicable.

 Now I’m no pro photographer, I use a Sony Cybershot Camera, not even a DSLR for my photos.
 It does the trick and with a little editing, I get beautiful images!

 Marianne’s current class essentially ends at this point because she is creating a separate class for editing BUT I got a snippet of it in the prelaunch stage.
-So with that little bit from her and my basic photoshop knowledge, I sent all those photos into Photoshop to created my final image!
+So with that little bit from her and my basic photoshop knowledge, I sent all those photos into Photoshop to create my final image!

 Once her next class launches, you will LOVE how she teaches you to combine 2 images of an object to essentially hide your hands, which is how I combined these 2 clutch images.